 And while you can find versions of fried chicken strips as far back as 1938—the date of a recipe I found in The Age newspaper in Melbourne, where it was offered as alternative to the main recipe, chicken in aspic—they don’t seem to have taken off as a large-scale cultural phenomenon until the 1970s.
 A Savannah restaurant called Spanky’s claims to have invented chicken fingers in 1976, although that’s undercut by the food’s simultaneous appearance in Great Britain, as evidenced by their mention, in 1977, in The British Record (“A review of British affairs, issued by British Information Services, an agency of the British government”): “Latest British delicacy, rivalling fish and chips in popularity now that cod is scarce, is ‘chicken fingers,’ made of chopped and breaded chicken, deep-fried.”

 The first chain of American restaurants to focus on chicken fingers was Guthrie’s, which opened in 1978 (and which would later inspire Raising Cane’s, which debuted in 1996).
 By that time, though, they were becoming common on independent restaurant menus around the USA.
-In 1978, for example, on the same page of the Hazleton, Pennsylvania newspaper, I found chicken fingers getting prominent mention in ads for a Chinese restaurant, where they were part of the pupu platter, and also a red-sauce Italian spot, an American comfort food eatery, and a low-key place called The Ugly Mug (these last three, I’m assuming, sold the other, more basic version of the product).
-Chicken fingers, in the form so widely availably today, from fast-food joints to snack bars to giant bags sold in the grocery store freezers, had officially begun to have their cultural moment.
+In 1978, for example, on the same page of the Hazleton, Pennsylvania newspaper, I found chicken fingers getting prominent mention in ads for a Chinese restaurant, where they were part of the pupu platter, and also a red-sauce Italian spot, an American comfort food eatery, and a low-key place called The Ugly Mug.
+This is the period when chicken fingers—so widely availably today, from fast-food joints to snack bars to giant bags sold in the grocery store freezers—became a cultural mainstay in the USA, widely available across the country.

-Again, though, all that started in the 1970s, which means those aren’t the original chicken fingers.
-The actual original chicken fingers—the first widely popular dish with that name—were the thicker, breaded version developed for pupu platters in Chinese-Polynesian restaurants more than a decade earlier.
+But while it’s useful and interesting to understand that all of this was going on in the 1970s, it’s also important to note the timing and sequence of everything.
+The actual original chicken fingers—the first widely popular dish with that name—were not the strips sold by the likes of Guthrie’s and Raising Cane’s and your local snack bar but the thicker, breaded version developed for pupu platters in Chinese-Polynesian restaurants more than a decade earlier.

 * * *

 By the mid-1980s, tiki’s cultural moment had started to fade (though it didn’t take long for the nostalgia to set in).
-In Punch, Snyder examines this long decline but also mentions some places where variations have held on:
+In Punch, Snyder examines this long decline and also notes some places where the trend endures:

 Nowhere was this Sino-Polynesian alliance more impervious to change than areas like suburban Massachusetts—and the greater Northeast in general—which isn’t surprising given the affection Boston still holds for lovably bastardized dishes like Peking Ravioli and American Chop Suey.